Snow Removal Contract (Quebec)

 Condominium corporations (syndicats de copropriété) governed by CCQ articles 1038 and following routinely enter into seasonal snow removal contracts for the common areas of their buildings and parking structures.
 These contracts need specific provisions addressing the responsibilities of the contractor for injury prevention (sprinkling of abrasives on pedestrian pathways), the corporation's liability to unit owners and their guests, and the specific equipment allowed on the property without damaging the paving surface or underground pipes.

-Schools, healthcare facilities, daycare centres, and institutions with high foot traffic need particularly robust snow removal contracts with strict response time requirements — for example, a maximum 2-hour response after the end of each snowfall — and absolute ice control obligations, given the heightened risk of slip-and-fall accidents involving children, elderly persons, and patients, and the corresponding heightened liability exposure under Quebec civil law.
+Schools, healthcare facilities, daycare centres, and institutions with high foot traffic need particularly strong snow removal contracts with strict response time requirements — for example, a maximum 2-hour response after the end of each snowfall — and absolute ice control obligations, given the heightened risk of slip-and-fall accidents involving children, elderly persons, and patients, and the corresponding heightened liability exposure under Quebec civil law.

 New construction properties and newly landscaped properties also need careful snow removal contracts that specify restrictions on equipment to protect newly installed sod, interlock stones, or fragile landscaping elements.
 Similarly, properties with complex drainage systems, irrigation equipment heads, or underground pipes need contracts that clearly identify these hazards and establish the contractor's obligation to avoid them, or alternatively acknowledge that the client is responsible for properly marking all such hazards before the snow season begins.